Want to avoid the organized tours and visit the famous Rila Monastery by public transport? Looking for a timetable? Here is some useful info for you:

 It is also possible to go to Blagoevgrad by train – there are about 7-8 trains a day.
 They start from Sofia Central Railway Station and the trip takes between 2,15-3 hours, depending on the train type.
 The price is 7.50BGN for a second class seat.
 The train station in Blagoevgrad is next to the bus station where the minibuses to the town of Rila operate.

-From Blagoevgrad there is minibuses to the town of Rila nearly every hour from 8.00h till 20h, price 2 BGN one way (check the link to Rila Express timetable provided above).
+From Blagoevgrad there are minibuses to the town of Rila nearly every hour from 8.00h till 20h, price 2 BGN one way (check the link to Rila Express timetable provided above).
 Rila is only 16-17 km from the monastery so you can get a local taxi to drive you there – usually someone is waiting at the bus station.
 It is also possible to bargain a taxi directly from Blagoevgrad.

 The working hours of the monastery are as following: